-Leonardo Vieira is a Brazilian Jiu Jitsu black belt under Romero Cavalcanti, being famous for combining one of the most eye pleasing games in BJJ with an amazing track record.
-Leo Vieira was also the co-founder of important teams such as Brasa and Checkmat, and he became one of BJJ’s most important coaches having helped athletes such as Lucas Leite, João Assis and many others.
-He is also mentioned in the Top 10 BJJ Competitors athletes of All Time.
+Leonardo Vieira, also known as Leozinho or simply Leo Vieira, is a Brazilian Jiu Jitsu black belt under Romero Cavalcanti, being famous for combining one of the most eye pleasing games in BJJ with an amazing track record.
+Leo Vieira was also the co-founder of important teams such as Brasa Clube de Jiu Jitsu and Checkmat BJJ, becoming in the process one of grappling’s most important coaches by developing athletes such as Marcus Almeida ‘Buchecha’, Lucas Leite, João Assis and many others.
+Leozinho is also one of the Top BJJ Competitors of All Time by BJJ Heroes.

 Full Name: Leonardo Alcantara Vieira

 Nickname: “Leozinho” which means little Leonardo, or just Leo.

 - IBJJF World Championship 3rd Place (2000)

 Weight Division: Peso Leve (76 kg / 167 lbs)

 Leozinho Vieira Biography

 Leonardo Vieira was born on the 23rd of March 1976, in Rio de Janeiro, Brazil.
 He is the eldest of 3 brothers, all of them accomplished black belts in Jiu Jitsu (Ricardo Vieira and Leandro Vieira).
 Leonardo or ‘Leo’ as he is named within the Jiu Jitsu community started training when he was just 6 years of age at the “Academia Master” with the legendary coach Romero Cavalcanti.